Low-Impact Exercises for Beginners to Build Strength and Mobility

 5. Heel raises

 Rising onto your toes and lowering slowly helps strengthen the calves and ankles.
-This supports walking, posture, and lower-leg control.
-It can also be useful for people who feel stiff or unstable when standing for long periods.
+This supports walking, posture, and overall lower-leg control.

 6. Bird-dog

-Bird-dog is a gentle exercise performed on hands and knees.
-You extend one arm and the opposite leg while keeping the torso steady.
-This helps build core stability, body awareness, and controlled balance.
+Bird-dog is performed on hands and knees.
+Extend one arm and the opposite leg while keeping the torso steady.
+This builds core stability, control, and body awareness.

 7. Cat-cow